StephenCleary/iterjs/api.md

 ## Functions
 <dl>
 <dt><a href="#iter">iter([fnOrObject])</a> ⇒ <code><a href="#iter_type">iter_type</a></code></dt>
 <dd><p>Creates an iter from an iterable object or generator function.
-If no argument is passed, creates an empty iter.</p>
+If no argument is passed, creates an empty iter.
+This function can also be used to extend objects; if it is provided a &quot;this&quot; value, it will extend that object rather than creating a new iter.</p>
 </dd>
 </dl>
 ## Typedefs